Westmeath Senior Hurling Championship

 The Westmeath Senior Hurling Championship (known for sponsorship reasons as Slevin Coaches Senior Hurling Championship and abbreviated to the Westmeath SHC) is an annual hurling competition organized by the Westmeath County Board of the Gaelic Athletic Association and contested by the top-ranking senior clubs in the county of Westmeath in Ireland.
 It is the most prestigious competition in Westmeath hurling.

+The winning team is presented with the Westmeath Examiner Cup, originally awarded in 1963 to 'Jobber' McGrath of Rickardstown.
+The champions also represent Westmeath in the Leinster Senior Club Hurling Championship.

 The competition has been won by 19 teams, 14 of which have won it more than once.
 Clonkill is the most successful team in the championship's history, having won it 17 times.
-Castletown Geoghegan are the reigning champions, defeating Clonkill by 0–22 to 1–14 in the 2022 Westmeath SHC final.
+Castletown Geoghegan are the reigning champions, defeating Lough Lene Gaels 3-15 to 2–09 in the 2025 SHC final.

-Current senior teams

-The 12 clubs that will compete in the 2023 Westmeath Senior Hurling Championship are:

-Brownstown, Castletown Geoghegan, Castlepollard, Clonkill, Crookedwood, Cullion, Delvin, Fr.
-Daltons, Lough Lene Gaels, Raharney, Ringtown, and St. Oliver Plunketts.

-Senior hurling in Westmeath is divided into two separate groups.
-Group A; Castletown Geoghegan, Castlepollard, Clonkill, Fr.
-Daltons, Lough Lene Gaels, and Raharney.
-Group B; Brownstown, Cullion, Crookedwood, Delvin, St Oliver Plunketts, and Ringtown.
+Format

+Senior hurling in Westmeath is divided into two separate groups: the Westmeath Senior Hurling Championship (Group A), and the Westmeath Senior B Hurling Championship (Group B), with each team getting at least five games.

+The top team in the group stage gets a bye to the final, meeting the winner of the sole semi-final between the second and third placed teams.

+The winner of the Group B final is promoted, and play in Group A the following year.
+The winner of the Group A final are the Senior Hurling champions.

-The team finishing lowest in Group A is relegated to Group B, the team finishing lowest in Group B is relegated to the Westmeath Intermediate Hurling Championship for the following season.
+The team finishing lowest in Group A is relegated to Group B for next year.
+The team finishing lowest in Group B is relegated to the Westmeath Intermediate Hurling Championship for the following season.